 It might be very tempting to use the cover photo to boldly advertise our products as it’s the first thing people would notice on the page.
 But we need to be very careful with that.
 When you first try to create a Cover Photo for your page, it will give you this notification:

 “Note: This space is not meant for promotions, coupons or advertisements.
 Your cover photo should not be primarily text-based or infringe on anyone else’s copyright.”
 In their Pages Terms, Facebook statement about the use of Covers is as follows: “All covers are public.
 This means that anyone who visits your Page will be able to see your cover.
 Covers can’t be deceptive, misleading, or infringe on anyone else’s copyright.
 You may not encourage people to upload your cover to their personal timelines.”

-Knowing these rules, you need to be very careful of using Cover Photos so to not violate any of these.
-To be give you more details, your Cover photos should NOT:
+Knowing these rules, you need to be very careful of using Cover Photos so do not violate any of these.
+To give you more details, your Cover photos should NOT:

 - Include prices, discounts, sale, purchase information or anything that intends to advertise or market your products.

-- Include your store’s contact information like address, email or phone number as these information can be entered in the Page’s About section.
+- Include your store’s contact information like address, email or phone number as this information can be entered in the Page’s About section.